Infernio/MLib/README.md

  - [SkyUI](https://www.nexusmods.com/skyrimspecialedition/mods/12604)
  - [SkyUI SDK](https://github.com/schlangster/skyui/wiki#skyui-sdk)

-## Building
- - Install all requirements listed above.
- - In `_build.sh`, change the variable `SKYRIM_PATH` to point to your Skyrim installation.
-   - *Note: You may need to make further changes to variables here if you use a non-standard Skyrim installation.*
- - Run `./_build.sh`.
-You will need a bash interpreter for this, I recommend [Git Bash](https://git-scm.com/downloads).

-*Note: If you want to use [Atom](https://atom.io) for development, you will have to edit `.build-papyrus.yml` to match your setup.*

 ## Usage
 ### Adding it to a project
 If you're using git, add MLib as a submodule: